Below you can find a complete list of Russian animals. We currently track 298 animals in Russia and are adding more every day!

 Russia is the largest country in the world by landmass.
-There are more than 125,000 different species of animals in Russia.
-This number is so high because of the diverse ecosystems found in Russia, including polar deserts, tundra, forest-tundra, taiga, mixed and broad-leaved forests, forest-steppe, steppe, semi-desert, and subtropics.
-There are over 250 threatened animal species in the country.
+There are more than 125,000 types of animals in Russia.
+Accordingly, this number is so high because of the diverse ecosystems found in Russia, including polar deserts, tundra, forest-tundra, taiga, mixed and broad-leaved forests, forest-steppe, steppe (grassland plains), semi-desert, and subtropics.
+Over 250 threatened animal species inhabit the country.
 Many different factors threaten these species, like industrial waste, oil and gas exploration, climate change, and land degradation.
 There are some facts about wildlife in Russia.

 The Official National Animal of Russia